OneGeology/documentation/PORTAL.rst

-GeoERA Information Platform
+OneGeology Portal
 ========

-GIP will collate the results of the all the GeoERA sscience projects.
+The portal will collate the web services provided by member organisations.

 - The portal can be accessed using most internet browsers.
 - Basic map data is called a WMS (Web Map Service)
-- the GIP aims to use Free and Open Source software wherever possible.
+- OneGeology aims to use Free and Open Source software wherever possible.
 - The data is “served” directly from the provider organisation.
 - The provider organisation retains full ownership and responsibility and is able to change or modify data whenever necessary.

-Using the GIP
+Using the OneGeology Portal
 --------

 The GIP has the following functions: